jonasatgit/updatereporting/README.md

 # Changes
 (The version number can be found in the lower left corner of the dashboard.
 No version number means v1.0)

+## 2024-10-21 v4.2:
+1. Added excluded products to the "Updates missing not deployed" graph on the dashboard and the sub-report
+1. Added new query for default exclude list in case "Microsoft Defender Antivirus" or "System Center Endpoint Protection" is not found

 ## 2024-05-06 v4.1:
 1. Changed update compliance definition and removed the dependency on "LastInstallTime"